mlab-modules/ALTIMET02/README.md

 The [MLAB ALTIMET02](https://github.com/mlab-modules/ALTIMET02) is a high-performance pressure and temperature sensing module, based on the [MS561101BA03](https://www.te.com/usa-en/product-MS561101BA03-50.html) pressure sensor.
 This module is designed for use in a variety of applications, including meteorology, navigation, climate monitoring, and other scientific and industrial applications.

 ![ALTIMET02A top PCB](doc/gen/img/ALTIMET02-top.svg) ![ALTIMET02A bottom PCB](doc/gen/img/ALTIMET02-bottom.svg)

 ## Specifications

-The key component of the ALTIMET02 module is the MS561101BA03 sensor from [TE Connectivity](https://www.te.com).
-This sensor is a highly accurate and low-power barometric sensor with a resolution up to 10 cm.
+The key component of the ALTIMET02 module is TE Connectivity MS561101BA03 sensor.
+This sensor is a highly accurate and low-power barometric sensor with a resolution of up to 10 cm.
 The sensor provides a 24-bit digital output via the I2C or SPI interfaces, allowing for easy integration with various microcontrollers.

 [![ALTIMET02 Module Schematic](doc/gen/ALTIMET02-schematic.svg)](doc/gen/ALTIMET02-schematic.pdf)